Reginald Ernest Moreau: Ornithological pioneer

 Moreau was among the pioneering ornithologists who focused on life-history studies of birds.
 In 1944 he suggested in a paper in the Ibis that birds, even of the same or very closely related species, laid larger clutches of eggs in the higher latitudes than in the tropics.
 This was based on his studies of birds in Africa through the collection of large amounts of data often collected by his African assistants.
 This data and the general trend that was confirmed opened up a very active debate on avian clutch size.
 Theoretically birds should be laying as many eggs as they can across the world.
 One idea proposed by Alexander Skutch was that the clutch size had evolved so that the death rate is offset so that bird populations are more or less stable.
 Another theory proposed by David Lack was that the number of eggs laid was fine tuned by the availability of resources such as food that are available for raising the young successfully.
 This debate would also lead to more fundamental questions related to the unit of selection and ideas on group selection.

+Moreau examined the migrations of birds from Europe into Africa and noticed that in the Sahel region, the densities of insectivorous migrants was much greater in the sparse thorny vegetation than in other kinds of apparently richer savanna vegetation just further south of the Sahel.
+This has been called Moreau's paradox and has been explained as being caused by the difference in insect densities on these plants.
+The thorny plants are adapted against large herbivore grazing and may have relatively lower chemical defences leading to greater arthropod densities than the larger trees that have foliage protected by chemical defences.